SerendipityJones/ares-dotcount-plugin/README.md

 This will result in the bottom of the XP tab looking something like this:
 ![picture of web dotcount](dotcount_web.jpg)

+Please be aware it will only show up for a character whose sheet shows at least one dot above baseline in Attributes or Action Skills.

 ## Uninstalling

 Removing the plugin requires some code fiddling.
 See [Uninstalling Plugins](https://www.aresmush.com/tutorials/code/extras.html#uninstalling-plugins).